-- A development application for a semidetached dwellings shall include a detailed landscape plan prepared by a suitably qualified person. - b) A semi detached dwelling shall satisfy
+- a) A development application for a semidetached dwellings shall include a detailed landscape plan prepared by a suitably qualified person. - b) A semi detached dwelling shall satisfy the following provisions relating to deep soil planting:

 Private open space (as defined under the CLEP) means an area external to a building (including an area of land, terrace, balcony or deck) that is used for private outdoor purposes ancillary to the use of the building.